Colorado Mortgage and Refinance Rates

 Coloradans tend to pay higher mortgage rates than other Americans.
 Official figures reveal that, in 2023, the average in the state was 7.08% compared with 6.97% nationally.

-The other factors that sometimes influence a state’s mortgage rates include how competitive lenders are in the state — and whether residents tend to shop around different lenders for the best deal.
+Another factor that influences a state’s mortgage rates: how competitive lenders are — and whether residents tend to shop around for the best deal.

 Colorado Purchase Rates